danielfm/danielfm.github.io/about.md

 might think of.

 I currently live in Rio de Janeiro, although I was born and grew up near São Paulo.
-When I'm not coding, I like to watch movies/TV series, play the guitarand have some beer (cachaça?) with my friends.
+When I'm not coding, I like to watch movies/TV series, play the guitar and have some beer with my friends.

 Want to know more about my work and interests?
 Here's my [LinkedIn](http://linkedin.com/in/danielfmartins).